Rcorp-AutoFlow/AutoFlow-Release/README.md

 ## 📄 License

-AutoFlow is proprietary commercial software. © YOUR_NAME_HERE.
+AutoFlow is proprietary commercial software. © Rcorp-AutoFlow.
 All rights reserved.
 The installer and binaries hosted in this repository are distributed under the end-user license agreement shipped with the installer.